afni/afni/doc/SphinxDocs/FATCAT/FATCAT_All.rst

 * selection of rows and viewing/saving of output matrices (\*.grid and
   \*.netcc files) **(fat_roi_row.py, fat_mat_sel.py)**.

+|

 .. figure:: media/FAT_overview.jpg
    :align: center
-   :width: 70%
+   :figwidth: 70%
    :name: media/FAT_overview.jpg
    :target: ../_images/FAT_overview.jpg
+   :figclass: align-center

    *A schematic overview (updated: Oct.
-2015) of available FATCAT
-    tools (in bold/italics) and connections with other AFNI and SUMA programs.
+2015) of available FATCAT tools (in bold/italics) and connections with other AFNI and SUMA programs.
 Red and blue boxes are for FMRI- and diffusion-based data, respectively; purple is for their combination, particularly interactive visualization.
 Green regions are for processing group characteristic data (such as a spreadsheet/CSV file).
-Yellow+cyan boxes show steps for combining either FMRI or diffusion data with subject characteristics for group statistical modeling.* :ref:`(link)<media/FAT_overview.jpg>`
+Yellow+cyan boxes show steps for combining either FMRI or diffusion data with subject characteristics for group statistical modeling.*
+   :ref:`(link)<media/FAT_overview.jpg>`

 Announcements of updates, fixes and new programmation are made and recorded on the AFNI `Message Board